-- protein-based (blood, spit-up, baby poop) – rinse under cold running water as quickly as possible.
+Rinse the item under cold running water as quickly as possible.
 Keep it in cold water until you can launder it.
 If you choose to use a spray stain remover, follow the directions later in this post.

-- ink (from an ink pen or marker) – go straight to the pre-treat steps listed below in this post.
+Go straight to the pre-treat steps listed below in this post.

 Using Spray Stain-Remover

 Assuming you have completed all of these crucial steps in stain removal, you’re now ready to spray on your favorite product.

 Spray your Pre-Treatment spray directly on the stain, saturating the entire area.

 Using your finger, rub the stain remover in really well.
 Slightly lift up the fabric with your finger, ensuring you completely surround the stain with your spray product.

 Next, you have the option of gently (and I mean really gently) rubbing the stain remover in with a toothbrush.